 In terms of content, I consistently explore the terrain of the imaginary, the subconscious, altered states of consciousness, the relationship between self and other, existence/death, and the perennial grappling with the predicament of the human condition.
 In short, I’m trying to excavate, hone, and manifest my psyche and reality in visual form.

 Here’s an example of my art, blending digital/impasto, sci-fi/expressionism, and the contemporary philosophical quandary of artificially intelligent robots:Customarily I work about as large as my computer can handle it so that hi-rez, gallery quality prints can be produced.
 Here’s a close-up to give a sense of detail and scale.

 While I consider myself an artist first and foremost, many people visit my blog for my art criticism, and several of my articles have gone viral.
-I’ve published over 50 articles on art criticism and related topics, which can be seen here.
+I’ve published over 50 feature articles on art criticism and related topics, and over 500 posts in total.